The JADES Origins Field: A New JWST Deep Field in the JADES Second NIRCam Data Release: JADES Second Imaging Data Release

 The construction of the photometric catalogs largely follows that described by \citet{Rieke23}.
 The LW channel images are stacked to create an inverse-variance-weighted signal-to-noise ratio image for performing detection.
 Catalogs are constructed from the resulting segmentations, with automated and manual masking of stars and diffraction spikes applied.
 SExtractor \citep{Bertin1996} windowed positions are used as object centroids.
 Aperture photometry is measured using a range of circular apertures, two Kron apertures, and segmentations as discussed in \citet{Rieke23}.
 Sky background uncertainties are computed by placing random apertures throughout the images and directly from the \emph{jwst} pipeline ERR image layers when available.
 Aperture corrections are computed from model point-spread-functions constructed following \citet{Ji23}.
 Flags are set to indicate bad pixels that may impact object segments, whether sources may be influenced by brighter neighbors, and whether stars identified in the image may impact them or if the objects themselves are consistent with stars.

 In addition to the photometry, we have computed photometric redshifts following the methods described in \citet{Rieke23} and \citet{Hainline23}.
 In particular, these use the EAZY code \citep{Brammer08} with templates as described in \citet{Hainline23} and incorporating percent-level adjustments to the photometric zeropoints based on the global median offset of each filter in a first-round of fitting.
 For convenience, the photometric redshift catalog is included as FITS extension of the photometry catalog.
+A comparison to spectroscopic calibrators was plotted for DR1 in \citet{Rieke23} and \citet{Hainline23}, showing good performance in the aggregate.
+Of course, calibrations for faint populations are meager, and one should be careful about how outliers, particularly of unusual colors, might impact one's results.
+We note that with the medium-band photometry, galaxies with strong rest-optical emission lines often have more robust photometric redshifts, so performance is not a simple function of continuum magnitude.

 The images and catalogs are available on the Mikulski Archive for Space Telescopes (MAST) at \url{https://archive.stsci.edu/hlsp/jades}, with DOI 10.17909/z2gw-mk31.
-We will incorporate the 3215 imaging using this same pipeline in an incremental release.
+We will incorporate the 3215 imaging using this same pipeline in an upcoming release.